MileHacker Logo

 Important Travel Advice

-• Chinese national holidays bring large domestic crowds and increased prices.
+• Chinese federal holidays bring large domestic crowds and increased prices.

-• Book accommodations and transport far in advance for peak season periods.
+• Reserve lodging and transport far pre-book for the main season periods.

 • Be aware of extreme weather during summer (hot/humid) and winter (cold).